History of London: 18th century

 The 18th century was a period of rapid growth for London, reflecting an increasing national population, the early stirrings of the Industrial Revolution, and London's role at the centre of the evolving British Empire.

 In 1707, an Act of Union was passed merging the Scottish and the English Parliaments, thus establishing the Kingdom of Great Britain.
 A year later, in 1708 Christopher Wren's masterpiece, St Paul's Cathedral was completed on his birthday.
-However, the first service had been held on 2 December 1697; more than 10 years earlier.
-This Cathedral replaced the original St. Paul's which had been completely destroyed in the Great Fire of London.
+However, the first service had been held on 2nd of December 1697; more than 10 years earlier.
+This Cathedral replaced the original St. Paul's which had been completely destroyed by the Great Fire of London.
 This building is considered one of the finest in Britain and a fine example of Baroque architecture.

 Many tradesmen from different countries came to London to trade goods and merchandise.
 Also, more immigrants moved to London making the population greater.
 More people also moved to London for work and for business making London an altogether bigger and busier city.
 Britain's victory in the Seven Years' War increased the country's international standing and opened large new markets to British trade, further boosting London's prosperity.

 During the Georgian period London spread beyond its traditional limits at an accelerating pace.
 This is shown in a series of detailed maps, particularly John Rocque's 1741–45 map (see below) and his 1746 Map of London.
 New districts such as Mayfair were built for the rich in the West End, new bridges over the Thames encouraged an acceleration of development in South London and in the East End, the Port of London expanded downstream from the City.
-During this period was also the uprising of the American colonies.